apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**White Sox's Tim Anderson and Guardians' José Ramírez trade punches during brawl at Progressive Field**
+**Sage Stock Sinks After FDA Decision on Depression Drug**

-You can read more about it [here](https://www.cbssports.com/mlb/news/white-soxs-tim-anderson-and-guardians-jose-ramirez-trade-punches-during-brawl-at-progressive-field/).
+You can read more about it [here](https://www.barrons.com/articles/sage-therapeutics-fda-depression-drug-d84f6bcf).

 ## Requirements
 - Python 3.8